 Develop English Vocabulary and Grammar Using Short Animated Films

 In addition to using videos to practice thinking in English, you can also use them to develop vocabulary and grammar.
 There are many short films with no words, so comprehension (understanding) is easy.
-You can start with the film below.
+You can start with the short video Snack Attack.

 Think about Grammar

-There are many different ways to use the video below to work on grammar while practicing thinking in English.
-You can use Snack Attack to practice:
+There are many different ways to use Snack Attack to work on grammar while practicing thinking in English.
+You can practice:

 - Verb tenses (present, present progressive, past, etc.)